ikstream/dalec/Readme.md

 They are split over multiple requests, recombined on the server side and decrypted.

+# WARNING: with the installation of this package you agree, that your basic stats are collected.
+Theses basic stats can be seen below.

 ### basic

 It collects the following information without additional switches: